Share On Social!

 Let’s take a look at the data.

-UPDATE 1/24/22: Updated numbers for states, new data from Kaiser Family Foundation on national Latino vaccination.
+UPDATE 3/1/22: Updated numbers for states, including some data on boosters and new data from Kaiser Family Foundation on national Latino vaccination.

 COVID-19 Vaccination for Latinos Nationally